lgatto/2015-03-05-Intro-Integ-Omics-Prot/caveats.md

 Options are:

+### Filtering

-1. Remove missing values, or at least features or samples with excessive number of missing values:
+Remove missing values, or at least features or samples with excessive number of missing values:

 ```r